Car Test Centre, England

 How many tests are taken at Birmingham (Sutton Coldfield) each year?

-How do I book a driving test at Birmingham (Sutton Coldfield)?
+How do I book a test at Birmingham (Sutton Coldfield) and what do I need?

 How long is the wait for a driving test at Birmingham (Sutton Coldfield)?

-The estimated wait at Birmingham (Sutton Coldfield) is around 15 weeks (high demand).
-That figure is modelled from regional demand patterns reported in the National Audit Office investigation into car driving test waiting times, the DVSA Despatch blog updates, and this centre's test volume of 8.3K lifetime tests.
-Wait times peak in June and July and ease in November and December.
+The estimated wait at Birmingham (Sutton Coldfield) is about 18 to 22 weeks (very high demand).
+That range is modelled from regional demand patterns reported in the National Audit Office investigation into car driving test waiting times, the DVSA Despatch blog updates, and this centre's test volume of 110.6K lifetime tests, so treat it as an estimate rather than a live figure.
+Across the UK, waits peak in June and July and ease in November and December.
 For live availability, check the official DVSA booking service.

 Source